Rostemelov/Zeiss-Fresher-Bootcamp/Book Review/ArtOfReadableCode.md

     email    = request.POST.get('email')
     url      = request.POST.get('url')
 ```
 In this example we also see that there's a typo for request in the third line.
 Using column alignment can help spot typos more easily.
+Similarly we can use for repetitve method calling where we pass arguements.
+If we align them like how we did above, we can easily spot if there have been typos or missing values in the arguements.

 ### 4. Pick a Meaningful Order, and Use It Consistently

 ### 5. Organize Declarations into Blocks
+The brain naturally thinks in terms of groups and hierarchies.
 ### 6. Break Code into “Paragraphs”
+In written text, we split the content into paragraphs to group similar
 ---
 ## Personal Style versus Consistency
 There are some aesthetic choices that just boil down to personal style.